aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

 bucket to get metadata, image statistics, and set of tiles in real-time.

 For more info on usage see [osml-tile-server](https://github.com/aws-solutions-library-samples/osml-tile-server)

+### OSML Tile Server Test

+This package contains the integration and load tests for Tile Server application

+For more info on usage see [osml-tile-server-test](https://github.com/aws-solutions-library-samples/osml-tile-server-test)

 ## Useful Commands